Teaming up: Volunteers take the balloon pilots to new heights

 “We’re both from Louisville (Kentucky), and we actually have a pretty strong, ballooning community there.
 We’ve just known each other for a long time.
 I have my license as well.
 He gave me a couple of lessons when I was training,” Copas said.

-Tuesday marks the first day of competition, and Copas and Donner hope to use their bond to take the top prize.
+Tuesday marked the first day of competition, and Copas and Donner hoped to use their bond to take the top prize.

-For those who might be interested in watching the balloons, the flights start around sunset.
+For those who might be interested in watching the balloons, the flights start around sunrise.
 Stay tuned to local media for information on launch sites.